mozilla/home-snippets-switcher/README.md

 ## How to Install

-Use the Downloads tab above to download an XPI file that you can use to install the addon.
-Open the file in Firefox to trigger the install.
+You can install the addon from AMO: https://addons.mozilla.org/en-US/firefox/addon/home-snippets-switcher/

 ## TODO